duvalleblanc/duvalleblanc/README.md

 - 👋 Hi, I’m @leblancduval
 - 👀 I’m interested in Microsoft Azure Cloud Computing
-- 🌱 I have a YouTube where I Showcase my Journey to Learning @duvalleblanc
+- 🌱 I have a YouTube where I Showcase my Journey (https://www.youtube.com/@duvalleblanc)
 - 💞️ I'm Looking to become an Azure Cloud Engineer
 - 📫 How to reach me LinkedIn @duvalleblanc